 Section 108

-The address for correspondence is taken from the request Form (PCT/RO/101).
-When an agent represents the applicant, the address for correspondence is listed in Box No. IV of the PCT request Form.
-For applicants processing their own applications, the address for correspondence may be listed in Box No. II of the request Form.
+The address for correspondence is taken from the request form (PCT/RO/101).
+When an agent represents the applicant, the address for correspondence is listed in Box No. IV of the request form.
+For applicants processing their own applications, the address for correspondence may be listed in Box No. II of the request form.
 However, where the correspondence on file shows any changes in the applicant or address for correspondence, the later address is used.

 Applicant’s or Agent’s File Reference